plone/plone.staticresources/README.rst

 - http://localhost:8080//++plone++production/++unique++TIMESTAMP/default.js
 - http://localhost:8080//++plone++production/++unique++TIMESTAMP/default.css

-If you enable :guilabel:`&Development Mode` for JavaScript and CSS in :guilabel:`&Resource Registries` control panel, Plone will omit timestamp from path and serve fresh copies of the resources of the selected bundle(s).
+If you enable `Development Mode` for JavaScript and CSS in `Resource Registries` control panel, Plone will omit timestamp from path and serve fresh copies of the resources of the selected bundle(s).
 Those are compiled in-browser, on the fly for each page load and requested by XHR requests to URLs like:

 - http://localhost:8080/++resource++plone.js